sam77Y011/sam-OS/README.md

 ---

 ## 🎯 Project Goals
-samOS is not intended to replace your daily driver OS (yet).
-Instead, it’s a **fun exploration project** into Linux, kernels, and design philosophy.
-Think of it as a sandbox for experimenting with ideas 💡.
+samOS is **not yet optimized for daily use on real hardware**.
+For now, it is recommended to test samOS only inside a **virtual machine** until the kernel and operating system reach full maturity and become ready for everyday use 🛠️.

 ---